MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nc-wdm-iommu_query_input_mappings.md

  - IOMMU_QUERY_INPUT_MAPPINGS
 ---

-# IOMMU_QUERY_INPUT_MAPPINGS callback function

 ## -description

-Attempts to find input mapping IDs which are valid for the given device and populate the provied buffer with those IDs.
+Attempts to find input mapping IDs which are valid for the given device and populate the provided buffer with those IDs.

 ## -parameters